In 2022 Her Late Majesty became the first British monarch ever to celebrate a Platinum Jubilee (70th anniversary of reign).

 The Coronation of Queen Elizabeth II was held more than a year after Her accession, on 2 June 1953; this followed the tradition that a festival such as a Coronation was inappropriate during the period of mourning that followed the death of the preceding sovereign.

-Part of the celebrations of the Coronation was the issue of a commemorative crown, the first in the reign of Her Majesty Queen Elizabeth II.
+Part of the celebrations of the Coronation was the issue of a commemorative crown, the first in the reign of Queen Elizabeth II.
 It has a number of distinctive features.